pliniker/bitmaptrie-rs/README.md

 [![Build Status](https://travis-ci.org/pliniker/bitmaptrie-rs.svg?branch=master)](https://travis-ci.org/pliniker/bitmaptrie-rs)

+Requires Rust-nightly due to use of low-level unstable APIs.

 This is a non-persistent bitmapped vector trie with word-size indexing: thus on a 32-bit system the indexing is 32 bits; on 64-bit it is 64 bits.